 The Tiger Meet is an annual event which brings together many squadrons from around Europe to fly together in realistic scenarios and assess their skills using video recordings.

-I attended on the second of the two days, 13 October – unfortunately the conditions for photography were very challenging in the morning, with a grey overcast making telephoto shooting difficult without resorting to high ISO settings!
+I attended on the second of the two days in 2010 on 13 October – unfortunately the conditions for photography were very challenging in the morning, with a grey overcast making telephoto shooting difficult without resorting to high ISO settings!
 However the afternoon mission took place in much brighter conditions, with large volumes of blue sky during the launch and reccovery.

 The pilots once again flew their aircraft to good effect for the photgraphers, with a number of departures from the nearer of the two parallel runways (06R) and the same runway then being used by most aircraft to taxy back to dispersal, holding and posing their aircraft numerous times for the benefit of the photographers.